Alan Quinlan: Munster

 Quinlan began playing for Munster in 1996 and captained the youths team before becoming a regular in the first team.
-In May 2006 he made a comeback from a cruciate ligament injury earlier in the season to win both the AIB League Division 1 title with Shannon and the Heineken Cup with Munster after a late appearance from the bench in the Heineken Cup Final win over Biarritz in Cardiff.
+In May 2006 he made a comeback from a cruciate ligament injury earlier in the season to win both the AIB League Division 1 title with Shannon and the Heineken Cup with Munster after a late appearance from the bench in the 2006 Heineken Cup Final win over Biarritz in Cardiff.
 He captained the side from Number Eight in Munster's upset victory over Ulster in Ravenhill in the 2007 Celtic League.
-Quinlan was voted Man of the Match as Munster beat Toulouse 16–13 on 24 May 2008 to win the Heineken Cup for a second time.
+Quinlan was voted Man of the Match as Munster beat Toulouse 16–13 on 24 May 2008 to win the 2008 Heineken Cup Final.
 He was part of the squad that won the 2008–09 Celtic League.
 In total he holds five league medals with Shannon, as well as two Heineken Cup medals and a Celtic League Medal with Munster.
 Quinlan won his 201st cap against Leinster, equalling Anthony Foley's club record for caps, on 2 October 2010.
 He became Munster's most capped player ever on 16 October 2010, against Toulon in the Heineken Cup.
 In the 2009–10 season he represented Munster 21 times, including all eight of their 2010 Heineken Cup matches.

-In April 2011, Quinlan officially announced his retirement from professional rugby, to be effective at the end of the 2010/11 season.
-He played his last game for Munster on 6 May 2011, against Connacht in the Celtic League, scoring a try to mark the end of his remarkable career and going off to a standing ovation from the Munster and Connacht supporters.
+In April 2011, Quinlan officially announced his retirement from professional rugby, to be effective at the end of the 2010-11 season.
+He played his last game for Munster on 6 May 2011, against Connacht in the 2010–11 Celtic League, scoring a try to mark the end of his remarkable career and going off to a standing ovation from the Munster and Connacht supporters.
 He joined the Munster team at the 2011 Celtic League Grand Final trophy presentation, celebrating Munster's 19–9 victory over old rivals Leinster in Thomond Park.

 Ireland

 Quinlan represented Ireland 'A' between 1998 and 2001 and made his senior debut for the Irish national team in October 1999, as a replacement in a test against Romania.
-He played his first Six Nations match against Italy in 2001.
-He was a part of Ireland's squad at the 2003 World Cup in Australia and scored two tries in the tournament before dislocating his shoulder scoring a vital try against Argentina in the pool stages, which ended his involvement.
+He played his first Six Nations match against Italy in 2001 in a 41-22 win.
+He was a part of Ireland's squad at the 2003 World Cup in Australia and scored two tries in the tournament before dislocating his shoulder scoring a vital try against Argentina in the pool stages on 26 October, which ended his involvement.
 He was named in Ireland's 2007 World Cup squad but did not make any appearances.
-Ireland coach Eddie O'Sullivan was widely criticised afterwards for not using his bench.
 Quinlan took his caps to a total of 27 by playing in the Autumn Internationals of 2008 against Canada and the All Blacks.